 Where can I park my campervan in the UK?

-Can I park a campervan anywhere?
+Can I legally park a campervan overnight in the UK?

 Swift Monza